UP govt launches welfare scheme for children who lost parents to COVID-19 | Education

 Children below 10 years who do not have any family member will be taken care of by the state government children's homes.
 Currently, such homes are functional in Mathura, Lucknow, Prayagraj, Agra and Rampur, he said.

-A minor girl child will be housed in Kasturba Gandhi Girls (residential) Schools run by the government of India or children's homes (girls) run by the state government.
+A minor girl child will be housed in Kasturba Gandhi Girls (Residential) Schools run by Government of India or children's homes (girls) run by the state government.
 Currently, there are 13 such children's homes in the state.

 Apart from this, they will be taken care of in 18 Atal Residential Schools being set up in the state.